0x13omb3r/handshake-mailserver/README.md

 				-p ${ip_pb}:80:80 \
 				-it handshake-mailserver

-In this exmaple, I have disk space on the container host at `/opt/data/handshake-mailserver`, so I am mapping this into the container for it to use as storage.
+In this example, I have disk space on the container host at `/opt/data/handshake-mailserver`, so I am mapping this into the container for it to use as storage.

 NOTE: this container is designed to run read-only.
 This improves security, so I recommend you also use this option.